Openu22916/CalculatorJasmine/README.md

 3. Investigation of Software Engineering methods and functionalities used in the JASMINE TDDs project :heavy_check_mark:

  including:
-a.
-Version Control System - the Entire JASMINE Project is saved and handled using GitHub.
+    * Version Control System - the Entire JASMINE Project is saved and handled using GitHub.

-b.
-TDDs - The project's main purpose is to give TDD abilities to JS Developers - even if it wasnt constructed with TDDs it is worh mentioning that this is the main SE practice this project is talking about.
+    * TDDs - The project's main purpose is to give TDD abilities to JS Developers - even if it wasnt constructed with TDDs it is worh mentioning that this is the main SE practice this project is talking about.

-c.
-Reuse - This project reuses multiple existing technologies from the web and JS word, some of them are AJAX, NodeJS and Pythons Egg, Ruby Gems and
+    * Reuse - This project reuses multiple existing technologies from the web and JS word, some of them are AJAX, NodeJS and Pythons Egg, Ruby Gems and

-d.
-Backlog for Raised issues - https://github.com/jasmine/jasmine/issues
+    * Backlog for Raised issues - https://github.com/jasmine/jasmine/issues

-e.
-Backlog for future releases(as User Stories) - https://www.pivotaltracker.com/n/projects/10606
+    * Backlog for future releases(as User Stories) - https://www.pivotaltracker.com/n/projects/10606

-f.
-Use of Burnup Chart - https://www.pivotaltracker.com/reports/v2/projects/10606/overview?selected_tab=burnup
+    * Use of Burnup Chart - https://www.pivotaltracker.com/reports/v2/projects/10606/overview?selected_tab=burnup

-g.
-Use of Comulative flow chart - https://www.pivotaltracker.com/reports/v2/projects/10606/overview?selected_tab=flow
+    * Use of Comulative flow chart - https://www.pivotaltracker.com/reports/v2/projects/10606/overview?selected_tab=flow

-h.
-Use of Iterations(Sprints) of a week - https://www.pivotaltracker.com/reports/v2/projects/10606/iterations/current
+    * Use of Iterations(Sprints) of a week - https://www.pivotaltracker.com/reports/v2/projects/10606/iterations/current

-i.
-Use of Story Points, Acceptans Criteria, Tasks and US within a sprint
+    * Use of Story Points, Acceptans Criteria, Tasks and US within a sprint

 4. Helping the JASMINE Project by trying to fix one of Jasmine's exiting issues :heavy_check_mark:
     * Fix for Issue #1317 - "Calling to toThrowError with no arguments erros via assuming the undefined argument is a regex" pull request was inserted.
     A succesfful build was added as a pull Request for Jasmine's Master Repository was created